ashleywangg/DM-PageRank/README.md

 INFO:root:rank=9 pagerank=7.3488e-02 url=www.lawfareblog.com/house-oversight-committee-holds-day-two-hearing-government-coronavirus-response
 ```

-The `--personalization_vector_query` option can also help us find pages that are related to a subject, but do not actually mention it.
+b.)The `--personalization_vector_query` option can also help us find pages that are related to a subject, but do not actually mention it.
 This can be used to find related topics for more information.
 ```
 $ python3 pagerank.py --data=./lawfareblog.csv.gz --filter_ratio=0.2 --personalization_vector_query='corona' --search_query='-corona'
 INFO:root:rank=0 pagerank=6.4218e-01 url=www.lawfareblog.com/covid-19-speech-and-surveillance-response